carriH/My-Notes/README.md

 - All hamburguer menus have been changed by context menus (in sidebar and inside the page).
 - UI and icons have been redesigned.
 - Fixed sidebar icon (it was not shown in previous version).

+Version 2.0.1:

+- Fixed issue that causes the addon to fail when adding comments to a new page.